uwsbel/autonomy-research-testbed/docs/design/ros_workspace.md

 instance, the [`launch_utils`](../workspace/src/common/launch/launch_utils/) package does not have a node, but implements utilities used by other launch files.

-### Principle 2: Meta-packages and launch files organize vehicle spin up/tear down
+### Principle 2: Metapackages and launch files organize vehicle spin up/tear down

 It is certainly possible that there exists multiple ART vehicles each with a different setup (i.e. different sensors, computational hardware, etc.).
 Therefore, this principle helps to define which nodes are created and/or built as it depends on the specific vehicle platform in use.

-First, meta-packages are a new-ish ROS construct which helps define the build dependencies for a specific package.
-Essentially, a meta-package has no nodes or code.
+First, [metapackages](https://wiki.ros.org/Metapackages) are a new-ish ROS construct which helps define the build dependencies for a specific package.
+Essentially, a metapackage has no nodes or code.
 It is an empty package except for a `package.xml` and `CMakeLists.txt` file which define build dependencies.
 These build dependencies can then be used to directly build nodes/packages for a specific vehicle platform by only using `colcon build` to build that package.

-For instance, if a certain vehicle requires the made up packages called `camera_driver`, `lidar_driver`, `perception`, `control`, and `actuation`, you can specify all these packages as `<build_depend>` in the meta-package.
-When `colcon build --packages-select <meta-package>` is run, the `<build_depend>` packages are automatically built. **In summary, each vehicle platform should have a meta-package that defines it's nodes that are required to be built for it to run successfully.**
+For instance, if a certain vehicle requires packages named `camera_driver`, `lidar_driver`, `perception`, `control`, and `actuation`, you can specify all these packages as `<build_depend>` in the metapackage.
+When `colcon build --packages-select <metapackage>` is run, the `<build_depend>` packages are automatically built.

+**TL;DR: Each vehicle platform should have a metapackage that defines it's nodes that are required to be built for it to run successfully.**

 In a similar vein, individual vehicle platforms should have a launch file which is the primary entrypoint for which the vehicle nodes can be launched.
 This main launch file